-The FPGrowth function outputs a message and either a pattern table, a rule table, or both (depending on the PatternsOrRules argument).
+The FPGrowth function outputs a message and either a pattern table, a rule table, or both (depending on the PatternsOrRules syntax element).

 Output Message Schema

 |output_information||VARCHAR||Reports that patterns and rules are kept in tables specified in OutputPatternsTable and OutputRulesTable syntax elements.|

 |group_by_column||Same as in InputTable||[Column appears once for each specified group_by_column.]
 Column copied from InputTable.|

 |length_of_pattern||INTEGER||Number of items in pattern.|